canvas/embed/react/README.md

 # Usage
 ```
+import { Chart } from "canvas-embed";
+import "canvas-embed/dist/index.css";

 <Chart
   chartId={embedId} // From a chart you built in Canvas
   authToken={token} // Generated from your backend application using one of our clients
   disableExport={true} // Set if you want a dropdown allowing the chart to be downloaded
   timezone={null} // Set if you want date times to be adjusted to a timezone
 />
 ```

 # Internal - Publishing